MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 #### Magic comments

-Ruby has [magic comments][magic-comments] that changes the behavior the interpreter in some ways.
+Ruby has [magic comments][magic-comments] that change the behavior of the interpreter in some ways.
 Just put them in the beginning of the file, and it will take effect.
-For exemple:
+For example:

 - This comment makes the interpreter warns about wrong indentation: